 We also visited a local village where I discovered an artifact I’d bought at a resort for $28 the day before for $7.
 I was mad annoyed about that.
 Definitely, don’t shop at the resorts.

 I achieved a few firsts on the trip and I loved every moment of it.

 Diving in the Maldives

 I went diving for the first time in my life even though I can’t swim, and I have a terrifying recurring nightmare of the world ending underneath the water.

 It took a great deal of time for the lifeguard to convince me Jaws wasn’t lurking below just waiting to eat me (slideshow below :).

-On day 4, I went snorkeling and was dumbfounded at the beauty and wonder of nature beneath the ocean.
+On day 4, I went snorkeling for the first time and was dumbfounded at the beauty and wonder of nature beneath the ocean.

 Unfortunately, on the way back to the yacht, I succumbed to violent seasickness for the first time in my life.

-It was very odd, unexpected, and can only be described as a feeling of wanting to cut open my stomach with a knife and extract my intestines just to feel better.
+It was very odd, unexpected, and can only be described as a feeling of wanting to cut open my stomach and extract my intestines just to feel better.
+Weird.